IPCRG Research Prioritisation Small Grants - Awardees announced

 - Exploring stakeholders’ attitudes and perspectives on screening for COPD (Zihan Pan, China)

 We also intend the programme to help Early Career Researchers to develop their expertise.
-Proposals from any country were invited, but they should be from a recognised research organisation (e.g University or Research Institute) and a supervisor must be committed to supporting the research and researcher/s named in the proposal.
-The award itself will be made to the organisation, likely in the name of the supervisor.
+Proposals from any country were invited, from recognised research organisations (e.g University or Research Institute).

 We are excited about this unique opportunity, the results it should offer to respiratory primary care, and the interest we expect it to stimulate in respiratory primary care research.
 We very much look forward to seeing the finished projects.